fufar/simple-clock-card/README.md

 |  padding_size| 32px| Size of the lovelace field in px.
 Units of measurement is required|

 ## Example
-- show a 24h clock without seconds:
+- show a 24h clock with seconds:

 		- type: 'custom:simple-clock-card'
 		  use_military: true